SoftwareONE-SAP/meteor-reactable/README.md

 A [Meteor](https://meteor.com) library for displaying reactive data in a HTML table.
 This library uses [React](https://facebook.github.io/react/) internally and exports a React component named **Reactable**.
 For projects which use Blaze templates, a helper template is also exported of the same name so that you don't have to explicitly use React in your own project.

+**WARNING** - This is a very new library and is currently in heavily active development and its API will definitely change in various backwards incompatible ways.
+I will remove this warning when it stabilises.
+Use at your own risk.

 ## Usage

 ###### React/JSX